Rumor: Quantic Dream Developing Star Wars Game

 More Articles

 Interesting.
 We have known for over a year that Quantic Dream was moving away from being a 2nd party Sony studio, after NetEase gave them the investment they needed to go multiplat.
-Now we hear that they signed a deal with Disney to develop a Star Wars game at about the same time.
+Now we hear that they signed a deal with Disney to develop a Star Wars game.
 I love Star Wars, so I'm always glad to hear about more Star Wars games in development.
 We now have the following Star Wars games in development:

 -Jedi Fallen Order 2 (confirmed)